Marklogic-retired/marklogic-data-hub/_pages/understanding/flowtracing.md

 ![Displaying traces Quickstart 1]({{site.baseurl}}/images/traces/DisplayingTracingInQuickstartScreen1.png)

 This will show a list of all events currently in the database.
+Note that you can search the text of the Trace events via the search bar.
+All text in the trace events is indexed and searchable.

 ![Displaying traces Quickstart 2]({{site.baseurl}}/images/traces/DisplayingTracingInQuickstartScreen2.png)